Drive sales on autopilot with ecommerce-focused features

 - Subscriber segmentation: Segmenting lists can help you deliver relevant messages to the right user group.
 For example, dividing subscribers based on their website interactions (adding products to the cart, browsing a specific section, etc.) lets you tailor offers and increase the chance of conversion.

 - List hygiene: Subscribers are ever-evolving.
 So, if you’re reusing your email list created at the beginning of your marketing strategy, it’s time to rethink your process.
-Regularly delete inactive, unengaged subscribers to ensure higher open rates and email marketing ROI.
+Regularly delete inactive and unengaged subscribers to ensure higher open rates and improved email marketing ROI.

 - Acquiring subscribers: Start from square one.
 Change your subscriber acquisition methods to collect high-intent contacts.
-For example, use double opt-ins to reconfirm subscriptions.
+For example, use double opt-ins to reconfirm subscriptions and ensure accurate data.

 4. Timing and frequency